-I’m an author of books for children and teens, short stories for adults, and reports for corporate clients.
-I’ve taught creative writing to aspiring authors of all ages, and I’m an occasional editor and mentor.
+I’m an author of books for children and teens and short stories for adults.
 I’m also an avid reader, an animal-lover, a quilter, a flat-water kayaker, and a mother/ wife/ sister/ friend of many wonderful people.

 My favourite things in the world are books and animals.
 If I had to choose between them, I’d choose animals because they’re alive.
 Books are not alive, though the best ones feel that way.

 Catherine Austen writes for children, teens, and adults.
 Her short stories have appeared in literary journals and anthologies including The Fiddlehead, The New Quarterly, and Tesseracts.
 Her first children’s novel, Walking Backward, was published with Orca in 2009.
-Her subsequent books include a YA award-winner, All Good Children (Orca), two middle-grade comedies, 26 Tips for Surviving Grade 6 (Lorimer) and 28 Tricks for a Fearless Grade 6 (Lorimer), and one unfortunately titled picture-book, My Cat Isis (Kids Can Press).
-Her new picture book, The Squirrels Stole my Sister, illustrated by Sean Cassidy, is forthcoming with Fitzhenry & Whiteside.
+Her subsequent books include a YA award-winner, All Good Children (Orca), two middle-grade comedies, 26 Tips for Surviving Grade 6 (Lorimer) and 28 Tricks for a Fearless Grade 6 (Lorimer), and two picture books, My Cat Isis, illustrated by Virginie Egger (Kids Can Press), and When the Squirrels Stole my Sister, illustrated by Sean Cassidy (Fitzhenry & Whiteside).